alexanderogle/infectionsim/README.md

 - Population
 - Simulation

-A Person instance has a unique identified (currently just an int) and a state.
+A Person instance has a unique identifier (currently just an int) and a state.
-A Person can be "not infected", "infected", "recovered", or "dead".
+A Person can have a state of "not infected", "infected", "recovered", or "dead".

 A Population object consists of a collection of Person objects.
 The Population object has built in functions/methods for keeping track of and managing the